Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 file you must have a variable called apiKey that is equal to the current in use apiKey in the team project document.

 Warnings/Errors:
+If converting to a currency with a starting amount and the ending monetary value is larger than one billion, then the program will round the monetary amount to the nearest integer value when outputting to the console.
 Warning involving if statement in Menu class is irrelevant (we don't need to make it a switch).
 Tests must be run using Gradle, not with IntelliJ, otherwise they do not run.
 Has something to do with directories.